paranumal/libparanumal/README.md

 ## libParanumal
 An experimental set of finite element flow solvers for heterogeneous (GPU/CPU) systems.
+The initial development of libParanumal was performed by the Parallel Numerical Algorithms Group at Virginia Tech.

+libParanumal is funded in part by the US Department of Energy as part of the activities of the [Center for Efficient Exscale Discretizations](http://ceed.exascaleproject.org).

+---
 ### 1. Overview

 Brief summary of major features: